WenranMa/Study/Docker_K8S.md

 While PersistentVolumeClaims allow a user to consume abstract storage resources, it is common that users need PersistentVolumes with varying properties, such as performance, for different problems.
 Cluster administrators need to be able to offer a variety of PersistentVolumes that differ in more ways than just size and access modes, without exposing users to the details of how those volumes are implemented.
 For these needs there is the StorageClass resource.

+#### annotations

+You can use either labels or annotations to attach metadata to Kubernetes objects.
+Labels can be used to select objects and to find collections of objects that satisfy certain conditions.
+In contrast, annotations are not used to identify and select objects.
+The metadata in an annotation can be small or large, structured or unstructured, and can include characters not permitted by labels.

+Annotations, like labels, are key/value maps

 ---

 # Helm Charts